GL_Discover Hub_Stocks_1920x1280_SaxoBlue_01

 Saxo Group

-Small-cap stocks, often overlooked in favour of large-cap giants like Apple and Amazon, have quietly offered compelling growth opportunities for years.
+Small-cap stocks, often overlooked in favour of large-cap giants like Apple and Amazon, have sometimes offered compelling growth opportunities (but can also be more volatile).

-Typically more sensitive to domestic economic fluctuations, small-cap stocks may outperform large-cap stocks in certain environments; for instance, the Russell 2000 Index, a major small-cap benchmark, outpaced the S&P 500 following the US CPI release in July 2024.
+Typically more sensitive to domestic economic fluctuations, small-cap stocks may outperform large-cap stocks in certain environments; for instance, small-cap indices can, at times outperform large-cap indices around major economic data releases.

-For traders and investors, small-cap stocks offer not just the promise of growth but also a chance to manage risk in times of volatility.
+For traders and investors, small-cap stocks offer not just the potential for growth but also diversification benefits, although they can be more volatile.

 What are small-cap stocks?

-Small-cap stocks represent companies with a market capitalisation typically ranging between $250 million and $2 billion.
-Though smaller in size compared to their large-cap counterparts, these firms often operate in dynamic and emerging industries, positioning them for potential growth.
+Small-cap stocks represent companies with a market capitalisation often in the roughly USD 250 million to USD 2 billion range (definitions vary by index/provider).USD USD Though smaller in size compared to their large-cap counterparts, these firms often operate in dynamic and emerging industries, positioning them for potential growth.

 While they may not have the brand recognition of large-cap stocks, small-cap companies often offer more room for expansion and market penetration.
 In particular, what sets small-cap stocks apart is their ability to potentially grow at a faster rate, given their smaller starting point.